leenasohail/PhysiGym/man/docstring/physigym.envs.ModelPhysiCellEnv.step.md

-                object compatible with the defined action space struct. the dictionary keys have to match the parameter, custom variable, or custom vector label. the values are eithr single or numpy arrays of bool, integer, float, or string values.
+                object compatible with the defined action space struct. the dictionary keys have to match the parameter, custom variable, or custom vector label. the values are either single or numpy arrays of bool, integer, float, or string values.

 ```